 In 2016, ATN was re-structured to increase collaborations across three adolescent-focused HIV/AIDS clinical trials network hubs and a coordinating center.
 The new structure is designed to create transparent mechanism for network hub leaders to solicit and support ideas from the research community and allow for external researchers, as well as other networks, to tap into the networks' clinical trial infrastructure and capacity.
 It also is intened to support coordinated efforts with community partners.
+Since the new cycle began, there have been approximately 2,800 enrollments across 21 ongoing ATN studies with excellent retention rates.
+There have been 26 manuscripts published or in press and 38 abstracts presented.
+Several collaborations are currently being pursued, including with CDC, HRSA, HIV Prevention Trials Network, and IMPAACT.

 The principal investigators and their hubs are as follows: